This old fashioned applesauce bundt cake with caramel glaze is a sweetly spiced dreamy dessert!

 Bundt cakes are also really easy to serve–they’re easier to slice than most layer cakes, and you can get several servings from one cake.

-And since I adore apple butter bundt cake, triple chocolate bundt cake, red velvet bundt cake, this eggnog bundt cake, apple cider bundt cake, the super fun rainbow bundt cake, the decadent chocolate chip bundt cake, this pumpkin spice bundt cake, and of course this pumpkin spice bundt cake, I decided to try making yet another variety!
+And since I adore apple butter bundt cake, triple chocolate bundt cake, red velvet bundt cake, this eggnog bundt cake, apple cider bundt cake, the super fun rainbow bundt cake, the decadent chocolate chip bundt cake, this pumpkin spice bundt cake, and of course chocolate sour cream bundt cake, I decided to try making yet another variety!